 This is not all the information that is available on GRISOVIN.
 If you need more information, ask a doctor or pharmacist.

-are a white uncoated tablet that contains 500 mg of griseofulvin.
+- Grisovin 500 tablets are a white to off white uncoated tablet engraved with “G500” on one side, that contains 500 mg of griseofulvin.
 They are available in blister packs of 28 tablets.

 Grisovin 125 mg tablets contain the following inactive ingredients:

 - maize starch